 The spec list reads like most other displays, but at this price range it's important to point out you're getting an IPS panel instead of TN, which is quite a treat under $200.
 Like most LED backlit LCD displays sold these days, this one boasts eye-searing brightness levels and a laughably exaggerated contrast ratio.
 However, because it's an IPS panel, the response time isn't quite as good as high-performance TN displays.

 The back panel sports three video input connections: a single 15-pin VGA port, and two HDCP-HDMI connections.
-I was surprised to see and additional HDMI port instead of DVI, which has also caused a bit of controversy in the comments of our unboxing video.
+I was surprised to see an additional HDMI port instead of DVI.

 Personally, I find the extra HDMI connection more convenient for connecting a secondary device.
 For those who would need DVI, a cheap adapter can convert DVI to HDMI.